abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **Zipped `.npz` format**

-!!!
-Info ""
 It is also possible to save multiple arrays in one zipped file:

 ```py
 b = np.arange(24, dtype=np.uint8).reshape(2, 3, 4)